Universal structure of objective states in all fundamental causal theories: General probabilistic theories

+In our research, the main requirement we impose on a physical theory is that the propagation of information follows a ``temporal order'', therefore the result of a process can influence a future process, but never a process in the past.
+Causal theories \citep{Chiribella-purification} are those that satisfy this requirement, which is expressed precisely by the following axiom: \begin{ax}[Causality \citep{Chiribella-purification}] For every state $\rho$, take two measurements $\left\{ a_{i}\right\} _{i\in\mathsf{X}}$ and $\left\{ b_{j}\right\} _{j\in\mathsf{Y}}$.
+One has

-\end{ax} Causality is equivalent to the existence of a unique deterministic effect $u$ \cite{Chiribella-purification}.
+\end{ax} Causality is also equivalent to the existence of a unique deterministic effect $u$ \citep{Chiribella-purification}.
 We can use this deterministic effect to discard systems when dealing with composite systems.
-The marginal of a bipartite state can be defined as: Sometimes we will keep $\mathrm{tr}$ as a notation for the unique deterministic effect when it is applied directly to states.
+The marginal of a bipartite state can be defined as:

+where $\mathcal{I}_{\mathrm{A}}$ denotes the identity channel on system $\mathrm{A}$.
+Sometimes we will keep $\mathrm{tr}$ as a notation for the unique deterministic effect when it is applied directly to states.

-In causal theories the set of states has a particular structure: it can be divided in two disjoint subsets, the set for which $\left(u\middle|\rho\right)=1$, and the set for which $\left(u\middle|\rho\right)<1$.
+In causal theories, the set of states $\mathsf{St}\left(\mathrm{A}\right)$ of a system $\mathrm{A}$ has a particular structure: it can be divided in two disjoint subsets, the set for which $\left(u\middle|\rho\right)=1$, and the set for which $\left(u\middle|\rho\right)<1$.
 The former is called the set of \emph{normalized} states, and corresponds to states that can be prepared deterministically.
-The latter, of sub-normalized states, has a peculiar structure too: every element can be thought of as a probabilistic rescaling of a normalized state, namely as a state that can be prepared only probabilistically, where $\left(u\middle|\rho\right)$ gives exactly that probability.
-Therefore, in causal theories it suffices to focus on normalized states, and from now on, when writing about states and the state space, we will always mean normalized states, unless specified otherwise.
-A geometric picture of the cone of states in a causal theory is shown in fig.~\ref{fig:causal cone}.
+States of the latter form are called sub-normalized states, which are equivalent to a state that can be prepared only probabilistically, where $\left(u\middle|\rho\right)$ gives exactly that probability.
+In causal theories, we can always write a sub-normalized state as a probabilistic rescaling of a normalized state, therefore it is enough for our analysis to consider only state spaces of normalized states.

+This gives rise naturally to the notion of a cone of states, denoted by $\mathsf{St}_{+}\left(\mathrm{A}\right)$.
+A geometric picture of this is given in fig.~\ref{fig:causal cone}.